-In June 2018, the IASB (International Accounting Standards Board) published the discussion paper DP/2018/1 on "Financial Instruments with Characteristics of Equity" (the "DP/2018/1 Paper") and a public meeting was recently held on this matter.
-If the proposals set out in the DP/2018/1 Paper are implemented in their current form, the current IFRS accounting classification of financial instruments such as the Securities as equity instruments may change and this may result in the occurrence of an "Accounting Event" (as described in the Terms and Conditions of the Securities).
-In such an event, the Issuer may have the option to redeem, in whole but not in part, the Securities pursuant to the Terms and Conditions of the Securities.
-The implementation of any of the proposals set out in the DP/2018/1 Paper or any other similar such proposals that may be made in the future, including the extent and timing of any such implementation, if at all, is still uncertain.
-During the 23 October 2019 meeting of the IASB, the potential scope and indicative timetable of the project plan regarding the DP/2018/1 Paper were discussed but no decisions were made.
+In June 2018, the IASB (International Accounting Standards Board) published the discussion paper DP/2018/1 on "Financial Instruments with Characteristics of Equity" (the "DP/2018/1 Paper") and public meetings were held on 23 October 2019 and 16 December 2020 to discuss the proposals contained therein.
+During the 16 December 2020 meeting, the IASB decided to add the "Financial Instruments with Characteristics of Equity" project to its standard-setting programme and to continue using the expertise of advisory bodies instead of establishing a dedicated consultative group for the project.
+If the proposals set out in the DP/2018/1 Paper had been implemented, the current IFRS accounting classification of financial instruments such as the Securities as equity instruments may have changed and, if such changes had been brought in whilst Securities remained outstanding, this may have resulted in the occurrence of an "Accounting Event" (as described in the Terms and Conditions of the Securities).
+In such an event, the Issuer may have had the option to redeem, in whole but not in part, the Securities pursuant to the Terms and Conditions of the Securities.

+Although the DP/2018/1 Paper proposals will not be pursued for the time being, there can be no assurance that such proposals or any other similar such proposals may not be implemented in the future.
 Accordingly, no assurance can be given as to the future classification of the Securities from an accounting perspective or whether any such change may result in the occurrence of an Accounting Event, thereby providing the Issuer with the option to redeem the Securities pursuant to the Terms and Conditions of the Securities.
 The occurrence of an Accounting Event may result in Securityholders receiving a lower than expected yield.

 The redemption of the Securities by the Issuer or the perception that the Issuer will exercise its optional redemption right might negatively affect the market value of the Securities.
-During any period when the Issuer may elect to redeem the Securities, the market value of the Securities generally will not rise substantially above the price at which they can be redeemed
+During any period when the Issuer may elect to redeem the Securities, the market value of the Securities generally will not rise substantially above the price at which they can be redeemed.